Chart Color Schemes

 An assessment of population growth drivers in Stockton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Stockton's population is estimated at around 4,386 as of Feb 2026.
-This reflects an increase of 340 people since the 2021 Census which reported a population of 4,046 people.
-The change is inferred from AreaSearch's resident population estimate of 4,339 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,191 persons per square kilometer.
-Stockton's growth rate of 8.4% since the 2021 census exceeded Rest of NSW at 5.9%.
-Population growth was primarily driven by interstate migration contributing approximately 80.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Stockton's population is estimated at around 4,386 as of February 2026.
+This reflects an increase of 340 people (8.4%) since the 2021 Census, which reported a population of 4,046 people.
+The change is inferred from the resident population of 4,339 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,191 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Stockton's growth of 8.4% since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Exceptional growth is predicted over the period with the suburb of Stockton (NSW) expected to expand by 2,350 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 52.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Exceptional growth is predicted over this period, placing Stockton in the top 10 percent of national regional areas.
+The suburb is expected to expand by 2,294 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 51.2% in total over the 17 years.

 Frequently Asked Questions - Population